-The timing gear set comes as standard with:
+The timing gear set comes complete with:

 Which cam timing setup is best?

 The choice comes down to personal preference and usage.
 As a general rule we'd recommend the following:

 Steel/alloy vernier duplex - High mileage road car, trackday and competition, 1.35kg.